L4GSP1KE/Upload-Assistant/README.md

   - Adds to your client, seeding instantly
   - ALL WITH MINIMAL INPUT!

-  - Currently works with .mkv/.mp4/Blu-ray/DVD
+  - Currently works with .mkv/.mp4/Blu-ray/DVD/HD-DVDs

 ## Coming Soon:
-  - HDDVD
+  - Hit me with feature requests